Surgical Malpractice Lawyers in Virginia Beach

 No surgery is without risk.
 Bad outcomes unfortunately occur.
 But surgeons and the surgical team are required by law to conduct their practices within existing standards of care, which in most cases avoids injury to their patients.

-The Standard of Care Explained by a Medical Malpractice Attorney
+The Standard of Care Explained by a Medical Malpractice Attorney in Virginia Beach

-The law defines the standard of surgical care to be that degree of care and expertise which reasonable surgeons would or should exercise under the same or similar circumstances.
+The law defines the standard of surgical care to be that degree of care and expertise that reasonable surgeons would or should exercise under the same or similar circumstances.
 If a surgeon operates outside accepted standards, the results can be devastating to the victims of medical malpractice or medical negligence.
 When medical malpractice lawyers discuss the standard of care, they usually mean evaluating and proving that a defendant doctor breached the standard of care and harmed their patient.

 Surgical errors can cause a range of serious injuries, which our medical malpractice attorneys have seen in the course of their representation of medically injured plaintiffs.
 These include brain injury, total or partial loss of the use of an arm or leg, catastrophic infections, injury to organs, and in some instances the death of the patient.
 Surgeons are rigorously trained upon being licensed and becoming board-certified.
 They must understand the patient’s anatomy as well as all technical aspects of the procedure they will perform.